 Built in 1891, the Schuster Mansion is an eclectic castle-like home built primarily in the German Renaissance Revival style.
-It is also notable for the bright red of it's color palette.
-Commissioned by George J. Schuster, the mansion was designed by the the firm of Crane and Barkhausen, and has attained historical significance as one of the earliest and most flamboyant of the German Renaissance Revival style houses -- a style that was quite popular in 1890s Milwaukee -- designed by that firm.
+It is also notable for the bright red of its color palette.
+Commissioned by George J. Schuster, the mansion was designed by the firm of Crane and Barkhausen and has attained historical significance as one of the earliest and most flamboyant of the German Renaissance Revival style houses—quite popular in 1890s Milwaukee—designed by that firm.
 Today the mansion is a popular bed and breakfast, though the general public can also visit during their once-monthly "high tea" events without having to book a room.

-A slice of Italy perched on a bluff above Lake Michigan, Villa Terrace was originally the home of Lloyd Smith, one-time leader of the A.O.
+A slice of Italy perched on a bluff above Lake Michigan, Villa Terrace Decorative Arts Museum was originally the home of Lloyd Smith, one-time leader of the A.O.
 Smith Corporation, and his family.
-Designed and built in 1923 by architect David Adler, the home is truly an Italian Renaissance-style villa, complete with acres of formal gardens over looking the (sometimes) blue waters of the lake.
-Today, Villa Terrace is open to the public as a decorative arts museum, and also a popular spot for hosting beautiful special events.
+Designed and built in 1923 by architect David Adler, the home is truly an Italian Renaissance-style villa, complete with acres of formal gardens overlooking the (sometimes) blue waters of Lake Michigan.
+Today, Villa Terrace is open to the public as a decorative arts museum and is a popular spot for hosting beautiful special events.

-Built in 1911, the Charles Allis house is a beautiful Tudor-style mansion located on Milwaukee's Prospect Avenue.
-Better known as the Charles Allis Art Museum, the home is now a showcase for the Allis' extensive collection of paintings, prints, sculpture, ceramics and more, as well as a popular place for hosting special events.
-Designed by famed architect Alexander Eschweiler and built by Charles Allis of the Allis-Chalmers Corporation, the mansion was always intended by the Allis family to become a gift -- along with the extensive art collection within -- to the people of Milwaukee.
+Built in 1911, the Charles Allis Art Museum is a beautiful Tudor-style mansion located on Milwaukee's Prospect Avenue.
+The home is now a showcase for the Allis' extensive collection of paintings, prints, sculpture, ceramics, and more, as well as a popular place for hosting special events.
+Designed by famed architect Alexander Eschweiler and built by Charles Allis of the Allis-Chalmers Corporation, the mansion was always intended by the Allis family to become a gift—along with the extensive art collection within—to the people of Milwaukee.